A log may refer to any of the following:

 Many web pages, including Computer Hope, keeps logs of what pages users access, any errors that occur, how people are viewing the page, and more.
 These logs help the owners of the web page keep track of usage statistics and informs them if something needs to be fixed or updated on the site.
 Google Analytics is a great example of a free service that monitors this information.

-2. Log or logging is also shorthand to describe someone who is signing off.
+2. Log or logging is also shorthand to describe someone signing off.
 In a game, a player may log because they've quit the game or lost connection.